Food is one of the most illuminating ways to dive into a culture, a journey of the senses essential to any expedition.

 For those in the Northeast looking for a taste of Latin American heritage, the choices are many, varied and bursting with flavorful history.
 Here’s a list of 11 inviting spots from Northern Massachusetts down to Long Island that serve up a wide range of authentic Latin cuisines.

-Loved by locals and tourists alike, this gem offers a fusion of traditional Peruvian and Italian cuisines – including homemade pasta and nine different types of ceviche.
+Loved by locals and tourists alike, this AAA Diamond Designated gem offers a fusion of traditional Peruvian and Italian cuisines – including homemade pasta and nine different types of ceviche.
 Pull up a chair, order a refreshing pisco cocktail and watch the chef perform culinary magic in the open kitchen.
-Choose from the 4-course prix fixe menu or their regular selections.
+Choose from the four-course prix fixe menu or their regular selections.

-This is a traditional churrascaria that serves rodizio style, in other words a traditional Brazilian all-you-can-eat steakhouse.
-An amazing selection of freshly grilled meats keep coming to your table as you choose from the delicious homemade bar of salads and warm sides.
-A one-of-a-kind experience you won’t want to miss.
+This is a traditional churrascaria that serves rodizio style – aka, a traditional Brazilian all-you-can-eat steakhouse.
+Diners are treated to a wide selection of freshly grilled meats that keep coming to the table, as well as selections from the bar of salads and warm sides.
+An experience you won’t want to miss.

 Uniquely authentic food in a cozy setting.
 Locally rated as the city’s best Mexican restaurant many times over, get ready for a mouthwatering feast.
 You’ll have trouble choosing from all the freshly prepared dishes but don’t worry, everything is great, from traditional fare to ingenious takes on old favorites.
 They also serve some seriously tasty margaritas, tequilas and mezcals.